 Clocks for the 21st century based on single cold trapped ions or collections of atoms are being developed.
 Ions are charged atoms which can be trapped almost indefinitely by electromagnetic fields, and cooled by laser beam close to absolute zero.
 In this way, certain optical absorptions in the ion can exhibit a very pure frequency.
 This can also be achieved for atoms trapped by intersecting light beams.

-At the NPL, optical clocks are being developed which may have accuracies of around 100 times higher than the best current microwave frequency atomic clocks.
-That is equivalent to losing no more than one second in the age of the universe.
+At NPL, optical clocks are being developed which target accuracies of around 100 times higher than the best current microwave frequency atomic clocks.
+That is equivalent to losing or gaining no more than one second in the age of the universe.